erwinmadjus/Week-2-Lab-Report/lab-report-3-week-6.md

 ```

 ### Show the ```ssh``` command logging you into your account using just the alias you chose.

+Background Information: To show that you have successfully created the alias and entered the correct code inside of the ```.ssh/config``` you can follow the steps type below:

+---

 After you setup the ```.ssh/config``` file, you can exit the terminal by following the last few steps in the section above.
 Afterwards, you can type the following command: